MyBord/mybord-client/docs/projectManagement.md

      popover content, the popover will hide again because there is a gap between the child and the popover and there is a moment where you are not hovering over either items.
   * fix when you cannot get the channel icon
+  * If a user goes from the landing / login page to the app, when loading the app, DO NOT animate the frame.
+Only animate the frame when the user initializes / loads / refreshes the application when the user has already been authenticated and their session is maintained.
   * create error page if server is down
   * add react lazy loading to all files that use switch statements
   * replace error lottie